 We celebrated the score with beer.
 O’Sheas was playing straight.
 We ran onto the field with beers in our hands.
 The temperature lingered in the high 80s and the evening air was muggy as a weight-watchers’ sauna.

 The ball didn’t travel far off the bat, but Old Jim had spotted our weakness in right.
 Doctor Bob had finished a double shift on the psycho ward and his eyes were at half-mast.

 They scored three runs in the top of the 2nd.
 The bases were loaded and their rally could have become a rout, except the their man on third tried to steal home.
 Georg peppered the ball to the plate and I tagged out the runner.
 Old Jim challenged the play, but the ref pointed to the black polish on the ball.

 “Old Jim.”
 I tossed him the disputed ball.

 “What?”
-He was playing with his mustache like it was a giant hair sprouting from his nostril.
+He twirled his mustache like it was a giant hair sprouting from his nostril.

 “You ain’t no Rollie Fingers.”
 His mustache was a homage to Oakland’s ace reliever.
 “Wait till my next at bat.”

 “Fuck you.
 Robin.”